Jezerig/C-project/README.md

 # Different kinds of projects done in C
-Three different folders each with their own projects.

 Project 1: Warmup to C and Unix programming
 - Reversing a text file using a linked list